New features

 - Listeners can now have an

-, either as dedicated listener, or multiplexed on an MQTT listener.
+acme_redirect_url, either as dedicated listener, or multiplexed on an MQTT listener.
 This allows Let’s Encrypt / certbot to run decoupled from the host running FlashMQ. - Listeners now have an option

-, so that you don’t have to complicate management of the configuration file when bootstrapping. - Bridges now have a
+drop_on_absent_certificate.
+This can be useful in combination with theacme_redirect_url, so that you don’t have to complicate management of the configuration file when bootstrapping. - Bridges now have a

-option, which uses MQTT5 shared subscriptions to balance the load.
-When using FlashMQ on both sides, it includes loop prevention if there are overlappingpublish
+connection_countoption, which uses MQTT5 shared subscriptions to balance the load.
+When using FlashMQ on both sides, it includes loop prevention if there are overlappingpublishandsubscribedirectives, and also automatically selects the bestshared_subscription_targeting. - Bridges and listeners now have a

-option, so that more buffering is possible for connections between servers than normal clients. - Listeners now have an
+max_buffer_sizeoption, so that more buffering is possible for connections between servers than normal clients. - Listeners now have an

-option.
+only_allow_fromanddeny_fromoption.
 Not only does this aid in having special purpose listeners with different security (like for bridges), but also aids in the design goal of being able to run FlashMQ without a (connection tracking) firewall (which incurs load).

 The load-balancing enhancements are the first step in a series of improvements that are planned to greatly enhance (geo)distributed servers.